CopycatSpices

 Why Make It at Home?

 Homemade means you control the cheese-to-vegetable ratio.
 Want more artichoke?
 Add another can.
 Prefer it cheesier?
 Throw in extra mozzarella.
-At the restaurant, you get what you get.
+At a restaurant, you get what you get.
 At home, you customize.

 Tips & Variations